Request a quote.

 |Dining Hall (Upon availability)||$130/£100|

 Excursions or fieldtrips are an integral part of exploring a country.
 St. Cloud State University at Alnwick is closely connected with businesses and a diverse array of partners including the arts, agriculture, businesses, and services including medical and criminal justice centers.
 This allows us to custom design experiences for academic, cultural, or extra-curricular activities.
 Listed below are some of the most frequent trips St. Cloud State at Alnwick organizes.
 If you have a specific need or request, we are happy to assist you in making arrangements for your group or course.
 As our goal is to keep costs low, travel is via private coach.
 Alternative transportation options including the train can be reviewed.
+Check out some images of the locations below here.

 On top of all of these options don’t forget to include time to explore Alnwick!
 Your home, Alnwick Castle, is open daily throughout the tourist season.
 Alnwick Gardens including the rose garden, pavilion, and Poison Garden are considered the Versailles of the North.
 Another must-see is the famous Barter Books, one of the largest second-hand bookstores in the UK and center for the rediscovery of Keep Calm and Carry On.